An employee complained about your company to the EEOC, now what?

 It happens to Colorado businesses every day.
 They think they are abiding by the law in their dealings with employees and prospective employees only to be hit with a complaint from the Equal Employment Opportunity Commission (EEOC).
-Maybe it was the person you didn’t hire because he refused to comply with company dress code standards or perhaps it was the employee the organization replaced because her family problems caused her to be absent frequently from a job critical to daily operations.
+Maybe it was the person you didn’t hire because he refused to comply with internal protocol, or perhaps it was because an employee’s family problems caused them to be absent frequently from their job.
 Whatever the situation, you’ve found yourself in possession of an EEOC complaint and now it’s time to justify your actions.

 When an employee files a charge with the EEOC, the commission will notify the employer of the charge within 10 days and request a timely response.
 You must respond within 180 days or the employee can ask the commission for the right to sue regardless of your response.